The treatment options for bladder cancer largely depend on how advanced the cancer is.

 The cons of having radiotherapy include:

-- you'll require regular sessions of radiotherapy for four to seven weeks
+- you'll require regular sessions of radiotherapy for 4 to 7 weeks

 - short-term side effects are common, such as diarrhoea, tiredness and inflammation of the bladder (cystitis)